COMBINING SPECIALITIES

 Residual tumour after surgery, treated with Radiosurgery

 Neuropathology is the study of diseases of the eyes and of the nervous system, which includes the: Brain.
 Spinal cord.
-Neuropathologists are increasingly becoming part of research teams looking into neurological diseases such as brain tumors, Alzheimer’s, Huntingdon’s, Parkinson’s, etc.
+Neuropathologists are increasingly becoming part of research teams looking into neurological diseases such as brain tumor's, Alzheimer’s, Huntingdon’s and Parkinson’s, etc.

-Until recently, diagnostics of brain tumors were almost solely based on morphology and immunohistochemical staining for relatively unspecific lineage markers.
+Until recently, diagnostics of brain tumours were almost solely based on morphology and immunohistochemical staining for relatively unspecific lineage markers.

-Targeted therapy toward specific genetic tumor alterations is still of limited use in the treatment of CNS tumors.
-Hopefully, future research will enable the development of new drugs that specifically target the genetic alterations that drive the progression of these aggressive tumors, thereby improving survival and quality of life.
+Targeted therapy toward specific genetic tumour alterations is still of limited use in the treatment of CNS tumours.
+Hopefully, future research will enable the development of new drugs that specifically target the genetic alterations that drive the progression of these aggressive tumours, thereby improving survival and quality of life.

 2. Microscope